Flyingfish812/p2myth/docs/Aura_zen/Mega_Laser.md

 ## APEX 2: Double Shot

-- Game Description: A constellation of Laser Moons outputs all damage in less time.
+- Game Description: Two separate energy releases create two beams in quick succession.
 - Numeric Interpretation: Two 100-damage lasers will be fired one by one, with a one-second interval.
 - Score: 3.00 / 5
 - Ships with the APEX: Fujin (Epsilon), Hime (Epsilon), Monsoon (Epsilon), Photurius (Lambda)